 Professional Copper Pipe Installation in Houston

-If it’s time to re-pipe your home, there are more options to consider than ever before.
-PEX, PVC, galvanized steel and copper are all materials that can be installed in your home to carry water and sewer waste, but which one is best for your home?
+If you’re thinking about re-piping your home, there are more options than ever to consider.
+PEX, PVC, galvanized steel, and copper are all materials that can be installed in your home to carry water and sewer waste, but which one is best for your home?

-If you want to base your decision solely on quality and reliability, copper pipe installation in Houston is still your best choice.
+If you want to base your decision solely on quality and reliability, copper pipe installation is still your best choice.

 Using copper for water delivery dates back over four thousand years to ancient Egypt.
-Copper has been in use in residential plumbing since the early 1900’s and continues to be the choice for new construction and remodeling projects.
-Many of the homes we perform work on in the River Oaks area were built in the early 1900’s, and they all have the original copper piping, and most of it is still in perfect condition.
+Copper has been in use in residential plumbing since the early 1900s and continues to be the choice for new construction and remodeling projects.
+Many of the homes we perform work on in the River Oaks area were built in the early 1900s.
+They all have the original copper piping, and most of it is still in perfect condition.
 Why is that?
 Copper is not prone to corrosion like other materials used for pipes.

-A lot of attention is being paid these days to PEX piping, which is a flexible plastic tube.
-It is cheaper to manufacture and install than copper, but PEX pipe does not have the established track record that copper plumbing has.
+There has been a lot of emphases placed on PEX piping, which is a flexible plastic tube.
+It is cheaper to manufacture and install than copper.
+Yet PEX pipe does not have the established track record that copper plumbing has.

-will help save you money in water heating costs, as copper is a fantastic conductor of heat.
-Hotter pipes equal hotter water at your faucets and shower heads.
-PEX and PVC pipe have no heat conducting ability, and thus a lot of energy is lost moving hot water through cold plastic pipes.
+Copper piping in your home will help save you money in water heating costs, as it is an unbeatable conductor of heat.
+Hotter pipes equal hotter water at your faucets and showerheads.
+PEX and PVC pipe have no heat conducting ability.
+Thus, a lot of energy is lost, moving hot water through cold plastic pipes.

 Is Copper Piping Safe?